strike978/matchfetch/README.md

 - Fetches DNA matches from Ancestry.com using your account cookies
 - Adds community (journey) and ethnicity information to your matches
-- Flexible filtering by cM, parental side, and community
+- Flexible filtering by cM and cluster
-- Privacy mode: anonymizes IDs and removes sensitive columns in exports
+- Exports both **Full Data CSV** and **Anonymized CSV** for privacy and sharing
-- Exports results to CSV for further analysis
+- Resume feature: automatically saves progress and allows you to continue interrupted sessions

 ## Requirements